-The Center for Brain Injuries at the JFK Johnson Rehabilitation Institute provides rehabilitation services to patients with acquired brain injury (ABI) through a continuum of care rehabilitation model.
-This model incorporates acute care trauma consults, inpatient acute and sub-acute rehabilitation, and comprehensive outpatient treatment.
+The Center for Brain Injuries at JFK Johnson Rehabilitation Institute provides rehabilitation services to patients with acquired brain injury (ABI) through a continuum of care rehabilitation model.
+This model incorporates acute care trauma consults, inpatient acute and sub-acute rehabilitation and comprehensive outpatient treatment.

 This fellowship will provide the selected candidate with exposure to the continuum of care for patients with a spectrum of severity of impairments from brain injury.
 Senior faculty members are at the core of the clinical care and will be mentoring the fellow.
 The experiences and challenges of this one year fellowship will prepare the candidate to medically manage the brain injury patient population on the in- and outpatient basis, and ultimately direct and manage a brain injury program.

 Upon completion of the program, the fellow will demonstrate the ability to: